brson/hackmd-collab/compile-time-2.md

 - Generic duplication &mdash; generics are translated in the crate which instantiates them, so more crates that use the same generics means more translation time.

-- Link-time optimization (LTO) &mdash; release builds tend to have a final "link-time optimization" step that
+- Link-time optimization (LTO) &mdash; release builds tend to have a final "link-time optimization" step that performs optimizations across multiple code units, and it is extremely expensive.

-- Saving and restoring metadata &mdash; Rust needs to save and load metadata about each crate and each dependency, so more crates means more redundant loading.
+- Saving and restoring metadata &mdash; Rust needs to save and load metadata about each crate and each dependency, each time it is run, so more crates means more redundant loading.

 - Parallel "codegen units" &mdash; `rustc` can automatically split its LLVM IR into multiple compilation units, called "codegen units".
 The degree to which it is effective at this depends a lot on how a crate's internal dependencies are organized and the compilers ability to understand them.
 This can result in faster partial recompilation, at the expense of optimization, since inlining opportunities are lost.

-- Compiler-internal parallelism &mdash; Parts of `rustc` itself are p
+- Compiler-internal parallelism &mdash; Parts of `rustc` itself are parallel.
+That internal parallelism has its own unpredictable bottlenecks and unpredictable interactions with external build-system parallelism.

 Unfortunately, because of all these variables, it's not at all obvious for any given project what the impact of refactoring into smaller crates is going to be.
 Anticipated wins due to increased parallelism are often erased by other factors such as downstream monomorphization, generic duplication, and LTO.

 ## Tradeoff #3: Trait coherence and the orphan rule

-Rust's trait system makes it difficult to make crates into abstraction boundaries because of a thing call the _orphan rule_.
+Rust's trait system makes it difficult to use crates as abstraction boundaries because of a thing call the _orphan rule_.

 Traits are the most common tool for creating abstractions in Rust.
 They are powerful, but like much of Rust's power, it comes with a tradeoff.